rklymentiev/py-for-neuro/slides/chapter4_03_dataviz_packages.md

 <img src="plt/area.png" width="400">

-Notes: Just like in MATLAB you can add several variables to plot in one `plt.plot()` function.
+Notes: Just like in Matlab you can add several variables to plot in one `plt.plot()` function.

 One of the ways to create an area chart is to use `plt.fill_between()` function. `alpha` is responsible for opacity (`0`: object is transparent, `1`: full color).